nilearn/nilearn/doc/decoding/searchlight.rst

 Masking
 -------

-One of the main elements that distinguish Searchlight from other algorithms is the notion of structuring element that scans the entire volume.
+One of the main elements that distinguish :class:`SearchLight` from other algorithms is the notion of structuring element that scans the entire volume.
 This has an impact on the masking procedure.

 Two masks are used with :class:`SearchLight`: